Old Smithville Hospital Demolition Under Investigation for Asbestos Air Pollution

 Eric Craig pictured in the back of the abolished complex

 With a September 9th deadline to meet TIF compliance criteria already pass, pressure is mounting on 110 Smithville, LLC, to rectify these alleged issues swiftly or possibly risk losing vital taxpayer-funded incentives.
 The race to demolish the building has intensified amidst community calls for transparency and accountability.
 This lil rock managed to make contact with the Levy-Craig Law Firm, listed as the registered agent of 110 Smithville LLC.
-However, their representative stated they are unable provide comment on the allegations at this time.
+However, their representative stated they are unable provide comment on the investigation at this time.

 As tensions escalate, Smithville residents remain divided over the 110 Smithville TIF project's impact on their community's future.
 With stakeholders on all sides demanding answers, the debate over public funding, political influence, and environmental stewardship continues to unfold in this small town with big questions.